 When someone visits your site for the first time, they should be able to tell what's within your site just by looking at the 5-7 navigation links included in your site.

 Here are a few things to think about:

-Contact the Instructional Design Specialist at your campus.
+Contact the Instructional Designer on your campus.